 Students in KS1 have a session on their timetable called READY, which covers PSHE topics.
 In KS2, students have a PSHE lesson once a week with their class teacher.
-We use the Jigsaw framework to ensure that we cover all the objectives outlined in Appendix 1.
+We use the PSHE Association resources as a framework to ensure that we cover all the objectives outlined in Appendix 1.